Visit the Greek Islands

 The island of Aegina is where Athenians take day trips and weekend breaks.
 You will unlikely find total solitude here, but you will find the smaller villages can restore your energy.

-The island is around 45 minutes by ferry from Pireaus.
+This island off of Greece mainland is around 45 minutes by ferry from Pireaus.
 Unless you are coming off a ferry yourself, it’s best to avoid the harbor during landing time.
 Otherwise, you’ll be stuck in the parade of traffic winding to the villages.
 Anyway, this also makes for a fun, buzzy vibe, especially on the weekends where people spill in to enjoy the restaurants, and pedal a bewildering array of human-powered transport along the prom at Ayia Marina.
 There are even go karts for tots.

 One must-do is the Doric Temple of Aphaia.
 But check the opening times as it’s a distance out of town, especially if you are on a bike like we were.
 This temple is the most important monument on the island, and forms an equilateral triangle with the Parthenon and the Temple of Poseidon at Sounion.
 There are some impressive churches too, from monasteries to tiny harbor-side chapels.

 Why not do some yacht spotting at the harbor and then decide whether to take a boat trip to Poros, Moni or Hydra the following day?
 Each morning we enjoyed wandering the lanes of Ayia Marina, strolling through the fish market and winding up at one of the beach restaurants for lunch where we enjoyed a Greek salad and a swim.

 Kristie’s offered a great road trip itinerary on Crete here.

 The Sporades are a small Greek Island group of around 24 islands.
 They are just north of Euboea on the northeast side of Athens.
 The most popular islands in the Sporades are Alonnisos, Skiathos, Skopelos and Skyros.